AllenInstitute/deepinterpolation/README.rst

 This is a toy example but you can increase the number of training frames to increase the quality of the model.
 All parameters are commented in the file.
 To adjust to a larger dataset, change the path parameters, the start_frame and end_frame parameters.
-Please consult the CLI documentation mentioned above for more details of each parameter.
+Please consult the annotated example for more details of each parameter.

 # **Example inference**